The major highlights of the stratosphere include:

 - Ozone (O3) in the stratosphere absorbs harmful ultraviolet radiation from the sun.

-- The absorbed ultraviolet radiation from ozone causes temperature in the stratosphere to rise.
+- The absorbed ultraviolet radiation from ozone causes the temperature in the stratosphere to rise.

 - About 10% of the atmospheric mass is in the stratosphere.
 But the air is still so thin that you’d freeze in an instant.

-- Airplanes use the stratosphere when they travel from west to east because it gives an extra push on its tail.
+- Airplanes use the stratosphere when they travel from west to east because it gives an extra push on their tail.

 Here are more details on the stratosphere and its influences on Earth.

 Where is the stratosphere in the atmosphere?

 The stratosphere is the second atmospheric layer from the ground level.
 It sits above the troposphere and is directly below the mesosphere.

 The stratosphere is bounded by the tropopause and stratopause.
 It’s characterized by a highly stable temperature gradient that cools from top to bottom.

 Although variations in altitude exist, it’s roughly between 12 to 50 km above sea level.
 Specifically, the geography and time of season influence the lower bound.

 For example, the tropics have an average troposphere height of 18 km.
 But the polar regions have a troposphere upper bound altitude of about 6 km.